 The Location: Lit by antique-inspired lamp posts and lined with little gift shops and restaurants, the Three Lakes downtown area is brimming with old-fashioned charm, plus great snowmobile trails nearby.

 Must See: Winter fun is always close by.
 The Northern Lights Snowmobile Club holds overnight rides, on-trail weenie roasts, bonfires and weekly club rides.
-There’s also the Three Lakes Winery where the first cranberry wine was made, and the Northwoods Petroleum Museum with an extensive collection of classic gas pumps, neon signs on display from floor to ceiling.
+There’s also the Three Lakes Winery where the first cranberry wine was made, and the Northwoods Petroleum Museum with an extensive collection of classic gas pumps and neon signs on display from floor to ceiling.

 St. Germain Snowmobile Trails